adamszymanowski/python-reference/python.md

 `if`

-Condition check.
+Condition check

 `import`

-Import a module.
+Import a module

 `in`
 1. Check whether a sequence contains an element